 Watersheds Small Grants Program

-Grants are available in three watersheds: Chambers-Clover, KGI, and Puyallup (within Pierce County boundaries only).
-Select the one watershed that applies to your project.
-View the individual council pages to your left to learn about past grantees, and priorities.
-The project should either be located in selected watershed or serve residents of selected watershed, or both.
-Applicants may submit more than one application per watershed, and similar projects taking place in different watersheds may be submitted.
+Grants are available in three watersheds: Chambers-Clover, Key Peninsula-Gig Harbor-Islands (KGI), and Puyallup-White.
+Select the watershed that applies to your project.
+View the individual council pages to your left to learn about current priorities.
+The project should be located in the selected watershed and/or serve residents of selected watershed.
+Applicants may submit more than one application per watershed, and similar projects taking place in different watersheds are accepted.
 All watersheds offer grant awards up to $2,500 per grant proposal.

-In 2018, we received 45 applications and awarded 29 grants.
-Thanks to all of our 2018 funding partners leveraging matching dollars to bring a combined $65,000 in funding for small environmental projects across Pierce County:
+Thanks to all of our 2020 funding partners leveraging matching dollars to bring a combined $65,000 in funding for small environmental projects across Pierce County:

 - Greater Gig Harbor Foundation